Esmaeili01/Conv2Crypt/README.md

 - it is possble to make a kernel / key with different size.

 Disanvantages :
-- the last index of the kernel / key can not be zero.
+- the last index of the kernel / key must be one.

-so the only rule of it is the last index of the kernel / key can not be zero.
+so the only rule of it is the last index of the kernel / key must be one.

 ## Implimentation :